superterrific/dana-byerly/src/notes/hrds-done.md

   {% endfigcaption %}
 {% endfigure %}

 I also took a quick look with Edge on my work machine and was surprised to discover that it was an older version (44).
 I discovered this because the spacing was off in several areas and I realized that [clamp() was not supported](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp()#browser_compatibility) in that version.
-I should've thought of this level of progressive enhancement before, but it lead me to figure out that defaults can be set in combination with <code>clamp()</code>, which allows unsupported browsers to pick-up the non-clamp property.
+I should've thought of this level of progressive enhancement before, but it lead me to figure out that defaults can be set in combination with ```clamp()```, which allows unsupported browsers to pick-up the non-clamp property.

 ``` css
 .dataset-container {